24-Year-Old Defenseman – Los Angeles Kings

 Derek Forbort Contract Information:

-Signed a three-year, entry-level deal with the Kings in April 2013.
+Signed a two-year extension with the Kings in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Derek Forbort – simply subscribe now.